Rangers vs. Astros Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in five games in a row.
-During his last five outings he is batting .333 with two doubles, three home runs, a walk and six RBI.
+- Garcia takes a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .256 with three doubles, four home runs, two walks and eight RBI.

 Garcia Recent Games